subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 If the objective is to construct an **effective theory of cognition** rather than a mechanistic reconstruction of neural circuitry, is the explicit latent-state representation itself necessary?

-The **Direct Energy-Based Predictive Processing (DEPP)** model explores this possibility.
+The **Direct Energy-Based Predictive Processing (DEPP)** architecture explores this possibility.
 Rather than explicitly modeling latent-state inference, temporal prediction, and percept generation as separate computational processes, DEPP models the observable dynamics of perceptual states directly through a learned energy landscape.

 It is important to emphasize what DEPP does **not** claim.
 DEPP does not argue that latent causes do not exist, nor that the brain lacks internal representations.
-Instead, it asks whether an effective theory of perceptual dynamics must explicitly represent those latent variables, or whether their collective effects can be absorbed into a single learned energy function defined directly over perceptual states.
+Rather, it asks a more modest question: **must an effective computational theory represent those latent variables explicitly, or can their collective influence be absorbed into a learned energy landscape defined directly over perceptual states?**

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat127.png)